-The foreign languages program offers two majors in Spanish and a minor in Spanish, as well as specific courses geared to meet the needs of students in other programs.
+The Language and Literature Department offers a Spanish in the Professions major and a minor in Spanish, as well as specific courses geared to meet the needs of students in other programs.
 The foreign language curriculum covers the main areas of language -- language skills development, intercultural competence, literature, arts, history and civilization.
 All courses are open to qualified students seeking meaningful contact with another culture by acquiring skills in oral and written communication in the foreign language, by studying the literature, arts, history and civilization of another country, or through a cultural and linguistic comparative approach.